arti9m/PHP-XLS-Excel-Parser/README.md

 ## 6. Error handling

 Each time an _error_ occures, the script places an error code into `$this->error` array and appends an error message to `this->err_msg`.
 If an error occures, it prevents execution of parts of the script that depend on successful execution of the part where the error occured. _Warnings_ work similarly to errors except they do not prevent execution of other parts of the script, because they always occur in non-critical places.
-Warnings use `$this->warn` and `$this->warn_msg` properties.
+Warnings use `$this->warn` to store warning codes and `$this->warn_msg` for warning texts.

 If an error occurs in constructor and Debug mode is disabled, the user should check if `$this->error` non-strictly evaluates to `true` (for example, `if($this->error){ /*error processing here*/ }`, in which case error text can be read from `$this->err_msg` and the most recent error code can be obtained as the last element from `$this->error` array.
-Same applies to _Warnings_.
+Same applies to Warnings, which use `$this->warn_msg` and `$this->warn`, respectively.

 If Debug mode is enabled, errors and warnings are printed (echoed) to standart output.

-## 7. Security concerns
+## 7. Security considerations

 There are extensive error checks in every function that should prevent any potential problems no matter what file is supplied to the constructor.
 The only potential security risk can come from the Debug mode, which prints a function name in which an error or a warning has occured, but even then I do not see how such information can lead to problems with this particular class.
 It's pretty safe to say that this code can be safely run in (automated) production of any kind.
 Same applies to MSCFB class.